 - an International Baccalaureate (IB) Diploma;

 - a European Baccalaureate (EB) Diploma;

-- a Finnish upper secondary vocational qualification with a scope of 120 credit units or an equivalent previous vocational qualification with a minimum scope of 80 credit units;
+- a Finnish upper secondary vocational qualification with a skills score of 180, a scope of 120 credit units or an equivalent previous vocational qualification with a minimum scope of 80 credit units;

 - a Finnish post-secondary or higher vocational level diploma;